BELGIUM

 Notice all the bicycles under the canopy.
 Edith met us at the station and said she could not remember when she was last here with her car.
 Except for the ride to her apartment, we never used a car while we were in Knokke.

-BRUGES in the summer is like so many other European destinations in July and August: rather overrun with tourists.
+BRUGES in the summer is like so many other European destinations in July and August—overrun by tourists.
 C'est la Vie!

 Bruges is a beautiful old city, often referred to as Venice of the north because of its extensive canals and early history as an important seaport and commercial centre.
 Bruges is a UNESCO World Heritage Site.